ricsiecruz/pos-backend/README.md

 to update, push in main
-need to push package also
+need to push package also but not in glitch

 glitch uses only 1 port. run index.js only need to update affected files in glitch when adding columns